John Durang: Professional career

 Hallam's company advertised its performances as "lectures," as plays and ballets were then legally banned, and specialized in presenting patriotic extravaganzas.
 During his first season with the company, Durang took violin lessons from a musician named Hoffmaster, who composed a tune for him that became known as "Durang's Hornpipe."

 Hoffmaster's given name is absent from records of the time.
 As he was quite short, under four feet tall, he is described as a "German dwarf."
 The tune was an immediate hit and is still popular among bluegrass fiddlers of today.
 Durang continued to dance to it for many years, as it had become his signature piece.
-However, he augmented his hornpipe repertory with other tunes.

 In 1790, Durang danced a nautical-style hornpipe in The Wapping Landlady, a comic piece about an amorous landlady and a group of Jack Tars.
 His performance of the number solidified his reputation as an unparalleled performer of the dance.
 The tune for it is still thought of as "The Sailor's Hornpipe".